-- Only those who have met the requirements of the small engines or tractor projects are eligible to exhibit in this division. - 2.
-Each member may not exhibit more than 4 entries. - H-405.
-DISPLAY Exhibit a display, selecting one of the following options: - a display identifying different engine or lawn and garden equipment parts or a display showing the function of the various engine or lawn and garden equipment parts; OR - a display identifying and explaining the function(s) of different special tools needed for small engine work; OR - 3) a display illustrating and providing the results of any one of the experiments that are included in the project books.
+Educational Display - Exhibit a display, selecting one of the following options:

+- a display identifying different engine or lawn and garden equipment parts or a display showing the function of the various engine or lawn and garden equipment parts; OR a display identifying and explaining the function(s) of - a display identifying and explaining the function(s) of different special tools needed for small engine work; OR - 3) a display illustrating and providing the results of any one of the experiments that are included in the project books.
 No complete engines, lawn tractors, tillers, chainsaws are permitted for display.
-Maximum tri-fold sixe is 3' x 4'. - H-406.
-MAINTENANCE- Exhibit a display that illustrates either - Routine maintenance procedures OR Diagnosing and troubleshooting a specific problem in an engine.
-No complete engines, lawn tractors, tillers, chainsaws, etc. are permitted for display, using a maximum tri-fold size of 3' x 4'. - H-407.
-OPERATION- Exhibit an operable small engine (no more than 20 HP) overhauled or rebuilt by the member.
+Maximum tri-fold sixe is 3' x 4'.

+Maintenance Display - Exhibit a display that illustrates either

+- 1) Routine maintenance procedures OR - Diagnosing and troubleshooting a specific problem in an engine.
+No complete engines, lawn tractors, tillers, chainsaws, etc. are permitted for display, using a maximum tri-fold size of 3' x 4'. - Operation Exhibit an operable small engine (no more than 20 HP) overhauled or rebuilt by the member.
 Include maintenance schedule for the engine and a brief description of steps taken by the member overhauling or rebuilding the engine.
 Maximum tri-fold size is 3' x 4'.